cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # OPAQUE Instantiations {#instantiations}

-We present several instantiations of OPAQUE using DH-OPRF and different KE protocols.
-For the sake of concreteness we focus on KE protocols consisting of three messages, denoted KE1, KE2, KE3, and such that KE1 and KE2 include DH values sent by user and server, respectively, and KE3 provides explicit user authentication.
+This section describes several instantiations of OPAQUE using different KE protocols.
+For the sake of concreteness it only includes KE protocols consisting of three messages, denoted KE1, KE2, KE3, where KE1 and KE2 include DH values sent by client and server, respectively, and KE3 provides explicit client authentication.
 As shown in {{OPAQUE}}, OPAQUE cannot use less than three messages so the 3-message instantiations presented here are optimal in terms of number of messages.